kaggwe-marvin/Learning-Bash/moreAdvancedTopics/readme.md

-More Advanced Topics:
+# More Advanced Topics

 1. Input Validation:
    Ensure that the user provides valid input.

-bash
-Copy code
-#!/bin/bash
+-#!/bin/bash
 read -p "Enter a number: " userInput

-# Check if the input is a number
+## Check if the input is a number

 if [["$userInput" =~ ^[0-9]+$]]; then
 echo "You entered a number."